haonan-yuan/EAGLE/README.md

 python main.py --mode=eval --use_cfg=1 --dataset=<dataset_name>
 ```

 Please put the trained model in the directory `./saved_model`.
-Note that, we have already provided some of the pre-trained models in the directory, and we will release all pre-trained models in the future.
+Note that, we have already provided all the pre-trained models in the directory for re-evaluation.

 ### Reproductivity